Skip to navigation Skip to content

 • Contact the UTLAH Assessment Team (O18) or Social Workers to discuss the case.
 They may be able to speak to the young person now

 • It may be possible for the young person to attend a service centre to receive a phone call.
-Not all service centres will be able to do that.
+Not all service centres can offer this.
 Contact the office to discuss.
 See Office Locator for contact details

 The delegation for approving independence under the UTLAH criteria depends on the customer's age: